-Executive officers' interests should be directly aligned with those of stockholders through a compensation program that emphasizes an appropriate balance of both short- and long-term financial performance Alignment with Stockholders' Interests and is directly affected by our stock price.
+Executive officers' interests should be directly aligned with those of stockholders through a compensation program that emphasizes an appropriate balance of both short- and long-term financial performance and is directly affected by our stock price.
 Requiring executive officers to hold a meaningful amount of equity supports alignment to stockholder interests.

+Link to

+Business Priorities and

+Performance

+A significant portion of total compensation should be variable and subject to the attainment of certain specific and measurable performance goals and objectives.

+Competitiveness

-A significant portion of total compensation should be variable and subject Link to to the attainment of certain specific and measurable performance goals Business Priorities and Performance and objectives.
-Target total compensation should be competitive with that being offered Competitiveness to individuals holding comparable positions at other public companies with which we compete for leadership and market talent.
+Target total compensation should be competitive with that being offered to individuals holding comparable positions at other public companies with which we compete for leadership and market talent.